Skip to main content

 • Thermometer.
 To identify a fever.

 • Tweezers.
-For removing small splinters, foreign objects, bee stingers and ticks.
+For removing small splinters, objects, bee stingers and ticks.

-• Clearly label and date medications or other items that expire.
-Learn where and how the FDA recommends disposing of your unused meds.
+• Label and date all medications or items that expire.
+Learn where and how the FDA recommends disposing of old meds.

-• Keep a paper or laminated print of emergency contact phone numbers and addresses.
+• Keep a print-out of emergency contact phone numbers and addresses.

-• Print a copy of each family member’s medical history including current medications and allergies.
+• Print a copy of each family member’s allergies and medications.

-• Carry a first aid manual or tip card.
+• Pack a small first aid manual or how-to tip card.

-As you restock or build your first aid kit, refresh your knowledge and skills.
-If it’s been more than a few years, consider signing up for a first aid class.
-Or watch online videos to get familiar with common first aid techniques.
+As you build or refresh your first aid kit, brush up on your knowledge and skills.
+Consider signing up for a first aid class.

 Tags